What is this?

 At the end of the day, what we actually do in sessions is mostly up to the student. &

-I can help the student with homework, reinforce the material they’re learning in school, and work on study skills.
+I can help the student with homework, reinforce & augment the material they’re learning in school, and work on time management & study skills.

 We can work on a variety of technology, engineering, software, design, and computer science-related projects to help build critical skills that the student is interested in.